-What's better than baked mahi mahi?
-Greek-style baked mahi mahi recipe is the perfect weeknight seafood dinner ready in 30 minutes!
+This Greek-style baked mahi mahi recipe is the perfect weeknight seafood dinner ready in 30 minutes!
 Tender white fish fillets with bright Mediterranean flavors and juicy tomatoes results in an elevated, yet easy way to enjoy mahi mahi.
 Follow my instructions to learn how to bake mahi mahi at home that tastes phenomenal!

 Mediterranean cooking offers many ways to enjoy fish and seafood.
-From grilled salmon shish kabob and grilled branzino to Mediterranean style shrimp and parmesan baked cod, there are endless ways to enjoy the treasures of the sea.
+From grilled salmon shish kabob and grilled branzino to easy tilapia and parmesan baked cod, there are endless ways to enjoy the treasures of the sea.
 Today I'm going to show you how to make the most delicious Greek style baked mahi mahi with fresh Mediterranean flavors.
 Follow along to learn how to choose the best fish and how to cook it.
 I'll also suggest some side dishes - so many delicious options to choose from!

 Table Of Contents: